UHWPMS/dept_groups/README.md

 sudo mysql
 ```

-At the mysql> prompt do the following to set the root password to 'mysql.nimd@' (choose your own password):
+At the mysql> prompt do the following to set the root password to 'mysql.nimd@' (This is just an example password.
+Remember to change 'mysql.nimd@' to your own password):
 ```
 mysql> alter user 'root'@'localhost' identified with mysql_native_password by 'mysql.nimd@';
 Query OK, 0 rows affected (0.00 sec)